 G. Security Culture and Behaviour Change.

-TRUSTiN is a role-risk based approach to managing insider risk.
-A mixture of pre-employment screening, background checks, leaving processes, proactive controls, user behaviour analysis and the ongoing monitoring of privileged accounts will minimise the risk of insider threats.
+TRUSTiN is a role-risk-based approach to managing insider risk.
+In addition to ongoing Security Culture training designed to increase workforce security mindedness and vigilance, a mixture of pre-employment screening, background checks, leaving processes, proactive controls, user behaviour analysis and the ongoing monitoring of privileged accounts will minimise the risk of insider threats.

 As these risks from within an organisation account for over 38% of breaches and are the most costly type of breaches, the return on investment for an insider risk management programme is clear.
 Such a system will: